26 For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins,

 The willful sin here is to not remain true to the exclusiveness of what the readers had believed.
 The sin here is a specific sin, not a lifestyle of sinning.
 Some were not holding fast to their confession (He 10:23).
-The word “sin” is in the present tense does not mean “keep on” sinning but it is a simple statement of fact in this context (see statement to scholars below).
+The word “sin” in the present tense does not mean “keep on” sinning but is a simple statement of fact in this context (see statement to scholars below).
 The context here indicates that a particular sin is in view rather than persistent sin.
-They needed to “hold fast” their profession of faith
+They needed to “hold fast” their profession of faith.

 The main argument of the book of Hebrews is against defection from the finished work of Christ as over against reverting to the sacrificial system of the Old Testament.
 It is a warning against reverting back to the Old economy.
 Thus, the thought is against reversion to the Old Testament ceremonial types.
 It is a willful sin to decide to go back to the type when the Antitype has come.

 “Willfully” is to participate in an action with clear thinking.
 Willful sin is to commit a sin by knowing fully what a person is doing.
-The sin in this context is to disdain Jesus’ sacrifice on the cross, rejecting the work of the Spirit and deem the blood of the New Covenant is ordinary.
+The sin in this context is to disdain Jesus’ sacrifice on the cross, rejecting the work of the Spirit and deeming the blood of the New Covenant to be ordinary.
 This is high-handed rebellion against revelation of the New Covenant.
 If a Christian dilutes the finished work of Christ on the cross and attempts to move back to Old Testament sacrifices, then he cannot operate under the finished work of Christ.
 He heads into an option where there is nothing to pay for his sin as a Christian.
-The “willfully” sin in this context is to go back on one’s testimony.
+To “willfully” sin in this context is to go back on one’s testimony.

 This may refer to the intentional sin of Numbers 15:22–31.
 The sin in Numbers is transgression of the Mosaic law, which was to revile the LORD.
 This person was cut off from the people of Israel.
 He had no further recourse to the sacrificial system of Israel.
 The issue of Numbers 15 was not persistent sin but a single sin that warranted death.

-The book of Hebrews counterpart to the sin in Numbers 15 is willful sin.
+The counterpart in the book of Hebrews to the sin in Numbers 15 is willful sin.
 Thus, the sin here is a similar sin.
-Once a person stops operating under the umbrella of the blood of Christ there is no more sacrifice of sin for that person.
+Once a person stops operating under the umbrella of the blood of Christ, there is no more sacrifice of sin for that person.
 All this person can expect is physical death as discipline for violating the principle of forgiveness of sin based on the sacrificial blood of Christ.
 There is only one sacrifice for sin, no other (He 10:12).
 To commit this sin after receiving “the knowledge of the truth” is particularly grievous because these Christians were “enlightened” (He 10:32).
 “Knowledge of the truth” is used in the New Testament of genuine believers (1 Tm 2:4).

 The Old Testament made provision for those who committed sin unintentionally.
 They made an animal sacrifice to atone for that sin (Lev 4:2–3, 13–14, 27–28).
 Those who sinned intentionally were cut off physically from Israel because they rejected God’s word (Nu 15:30–31).

-Intentional sinners in Numbers 15 face temporal judgment of being cut off from God’s covenant people.
+Intentional sinners in Numbers 15 faced the temporal judgment of being cut off from God’s covenant people.
 They were disciplined for violating the Mosaic Covenant.
-This could include physical death (Lev 17:4, 9; Nu 9:13; 15:30-36).
+This could include physical death (Lev 17:4, 9; Nu 9:13; 15:30–36).
 There was no sacrifice for this sin in the Old Testament.
 This was a parallel to violating the New Covenant.

-The “sin willfully” refers to diluting in the finished work of Christ.
+The “sin willfully” refers to diluting the finished work of Christ.
 This is loss of the means whereby the believer can daily be cleansed of sin (1 Jn 1:9); this has nothing to do with loss of salvation.
 To align oneself with the Old Covenant meant rejection of what Christ did.